Brightest flashlight of 2018

 - Strobe mode is hidden

-This mini flashlight comes at a measly $10-$15 but is still used by many flashaholics as their keychain light.
+This mini flashlight comes at $10-$15 for the XPG version and $15-$20 for the XPL version.
+It is still used by many flashaholics as their keychain light.
 You loose it?
 Buy another one.
-Although this one is already 3 years on the market, it still is one of the brightest AAA flashlights out there.
-The kurling is aggressive enough to use with 1 hand.
+Although this one is already 3 years on the market, it still is one of the brightest AAA flashlights out there, funny right!
+The knurling is aggressive enough to use with 1 hand.
 Definitely a winner.
+I haven't reviewed this one yet.

 The Manker E02 is a rare flashlight, or better said: right-angle flashlight.
 It can do over 200 lumens on 1 AAA flashlight.
 Plenty bright, and the brightest AAA right-angle light on the market.